Filippo Pallotti

 Presentations: UCL, Paris School of Economics, Bank of England, ECB DGR, Queen Mary University of London, EEA Congress.

-Abstract: I study how wealth redistribution from savers to borrowers, triggered by the latest inflationary episode, affected aggregate consumption in the US.
-Employing a Heterogeneous Agent New Keynesian (HANK) model calibrated to match the empirical distribution of nominal exposures and their covariance with marginal propensities to consume (MPCs), I find that this redistribution modestly increased aggregate consumption and contributed to inflation persistence.
-These results are supported by empirical evidence from billions of household-level transactions obtained from a U.S. fintech company, as well as by county-level data on consumption and nominal debt.
-Finally, I demonstrate that this channel plays a quantitatively significant role in amplifying monetary policy effectiveness within the model and revisit the 'paradox of flexibility,' highlighting how wealth redistribution impacts the interaction between the degree nominal rigidity and policy transmission.
+Abstract: I show that the wealth redistribution from savers to borrowers, triggered by the recent inflationary episode, has been one of the reasons for the remarkable strength of the U.S. economy after the pandemic.
+Unexpected inflation reduced the real value of households’ debts.
+Using a Heterogeneous Agent New Keynesian (HANK) model calibrated to match to match the empirical distribution of nominal exposures and their covariance with marginal propensities to consume (MPCs), I find that this wealth transfer increased aggregate consumption and contributed to inflation persistence.
+I support these findings with empirical evidence from billions of household-level transactions obtained from a U.S. fintech company, as well as county-level data on consumption and nominal debt.
+Finally, I demonstrate that the Fisher channel significantly amplifies the effectiveness of monetary policy in HANK and revisit the ”paradox of flexibility,” highlighting how wealth redistribution from unexpected inflation influences the interaction between nominal rigidity and monetary policy transmission.

 "Rapid Monetary Transmission: High-Frequency Evidence from the UK", with Silvia Miranda-Agrippino, Lennart Brandt, Johannes Fisher and Carl-Wolfram Horn